 Red Wine

-By first smelling the wine, we can better prepare ourselves for the flavors to come by anticipating sour, sweet, salty, or bitter notes, which are based upon the variety of aromas that we detect when breathing in the wine.
 The bitterness of a wine depends on the grape, while the sweetness is only detectable through tasting, as only the tongue can detect the flavor profile.
 When sampling the flavor of a wine, use the following tasting recommendations:

-There is a range of terms associated with describing the process of wine-making and characteristics of the wines themselves.
-Knowing the terms that are used within the wine community portrays the ways others speak, share, converse, and learn about wine, opening the door for you to lead into deeper discussions.
-The following list offers nine of the top terms that are associated with describing wine:
+Knowing the terms used within the wine community portrays how others speak, share, converse, and learn about wine, opening the door for deeper discussions.
+The following list offers nine of the top terms associated with describing wine:

-Instead of having to do the groundwork yourself, a Zicasso travel specialist will find a variety of vineyards, both famous and boutique, as well as private drivers who know the areas, so that you can simply indulge in the pleasures of wine tasting in Italy.
-Whether desiring a tour that is guided by a wine-industry professional, such as a local sommelier, or preferring to discover the depth of different wines on your own, Zicasso customizes all Italy Tours and Vacations to suit your tastes.
-Seeking more inspiration for your tour?
-Browse our Italy Travel Guide or call a specialist by completing a Trip Request or dialing 1-888-265-9707.
+Instead of having to do the groundwork yourself, a Zicasso travel specialist will find a variety of vineyards, both famous and boutique, as well as private drivers who know the areas, so you can simply indulge in the pleasures of wine tasting in Italy.